HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Design

-\textbf{Offline profiling and lookup-table construction.} After selecting candidates, we profile two-model cascades formed by ordered pairs <lightweight, heavyweight>.
-For each pair we sweep the hardness threshold and quality threshold over a fixed grid.
-Each sweep point defines a cascade configuration, which we evaluate and record: \begin{itemize}[leftmargin=*, nolistsep, noitemsep] \item \textit{model\_pairs: } the pair instantiating the lightweight and heavyweight roles \item \textit{diff\_thres:} the router’s hardness threshold \item \textit{qual\_thres:} the discriminator’s quality threshold \item \textit{route\_ratio: } the measured fraction of queries processed by each model under these thresholds \item \textit{FID: } the resulting response quality \end{itemize} We then prune dominated rows to retain only Pareto-optimal configurations.
+\textbf{Offline profiling and lookup-table construction.} The theoretical analysis in \S\ref{sec:theory} characterizes which router–discriminator operating points would be optimal if we knew the true easy/hard split and exact ROC curves.
+However, in practice there is no ground-truth notion of “easy vs. hard” or per-query correctness label for text-to-image tasks, so we cannot directly measure $q$, TPR, and FPR as in the analysis.
+Instead, after determining the two-model cascade <lightweight, heavyweight>, for each pair we sweep the hardness threshold and quality threshold over a fixed grid to form a cascade configuration: \begin{itemize}[leftmargin=*, nolistsep, noitemsep] \item \textit{model\_pairs: } the pair instantiating the lightweight and heavyweight roles \item \textit{diff\_thres:} the router’s hardness threshold ($\theta$) \item \textit{qual\_thres:} the discriminator’s quality threshold ($\tau$) \item \textit{route\_ratio: } the measured fraction of queries processed by each model under these thresholds ($r_0$ and $r_1$) \item \textit{FID: } the resulting response quality \end{itemize} We then prune dominated rows to retain only Pareto-optimal configurations.
 The union over all pairs yields a compact lookup table of <pair, thresholds> configurations that captures the relevant quality–latency trade-offs and induced routing fractions.
-This table is the sole input to the online phase, where the Resource Manager selects one configuration and jointly decides model placement and batch sizes via a fast MILP, enabling \pjn{} to adapt model pairs and thresholds at runtime without expensive online exploration.
+This table is the sole input to the online phase, where the Resource Manager jointly select a configuration, model placement, and batch sizes via a fast MILP, enabling \pjn{} to adapt model pairs and thresholds at runtime without expensive online exploration.